Find Great Homeschool Courses Kindergarten to Grade 6

 The best method for teaching reading is one that uses phonics and is multi-sensory.
 See the word, say the word, touch (write) the word, and hear the word.
 If the child has any dyslexic tendencies, this method is best for teaching because it helps compensate for weak areas.
 I have noticed that some children seem to take longer to read using phonics.
 I have one friend who had a ten year old tested for various disorders because he was still reading very slowly.
 Whatever else the doctor found out about the boy, he did tell the mother that her son certainly knew his phonics!

 Common Sense Press has updated Learning Language Arts Through Literature program.
 The Common Sense Reading Program Blue Book(1st grade $95.00) and Red Book (2nd grade $85.00) covers language arts including reading.
 That makes the price reasonable.
 The student workbook is the only consumable and you can purchase extra workbooks.
 Save even more when you purchase the E-book version!

 Any one of those programs can be a starting point.
 The main goal of reading is to have a child who loves to read books.
 How sad it is to see people who know how to read but were taught in such a way that they hate reading.
 One of the nice things about homeschooling is that these children love to read!

-For handwriting practice you can purchase an inexpensive consumable handwriting book or you can have your child copy words from the reader, the Bible, or other book you choose.
+For handwriting practice, you can purchase an inexpensive consumable handwriting book or you can have your child copy words from the reader, the Bible, or other books you choose.
 Or you can simply write words for your child to copy.
 It is nice to have some half dot lined paper.
 The 3/8″ to 1/2″ size is best for little hands.
 Think about it.
 Do you want to write letters two or three inches high?
 This is about the same size ratio to your hand as those 1″ lines are to a little person’s hand.
 Wal-Mart has some inexpensive tablets for this.

 - Handwriting Curriculum: More thoughts on handwriting